-Chris Chevalier – Director of Mountain Operations & Maintenance
+Chris Chevalier – President of Fortress Mountain Holdings Ltd.

 Sure, he had humble beginnings as a gondola operator in 1980.
 But with amazing leadership skills on his side, Chris gained rapid prominence in the ski industry in Canada and New Zealand, and it wasn’t long before he was Mountain & Risk Manager at Sunshine Village – one of Canada’s largest alpine resorts.
 During his 30 years in the business, Chris played a key leadership role that proved instrumental to Sunshine’s success.
 People at all levels of federal and provincial government know Chris as a stand-up guy…a man of his word and a man of action, adept at navigating the development process with real integrity.
 He’s also been behind many successful initiatives aimed at mitigating risk and keeping guests and employees safe.
 Ask any of his staff about Chris and they’ll tell you he’s inflexibly dedicated to their well-being.
 Theirs and everyone else’s.
 To Fortress, Chris brings a wealth of insight, contacts and operational expertise in resort planning, development and operations.